dkekel/gridwars/web/src/markdown/getting-started-docs.md

 1. Create a new Java class in the starter project.
 You can create it in the `gridwars.starter` package, or you may also choose a different package.
     * You can use one of the two example bots as a starting point.
 Just copy one of the classes and give it a new name.
     * The name of the class does not really matter, but the last part of the name will be shown in the web UI to identify your bot, so you may want to give it a fearsome name ;).
-1. The bot class must implement the `cern.ais.gridwars.bot.PlayerBot` interface, which is the only requirement for the bot class.
+1. The bot class must implement the `cern.ais.gridwars.bot.PlayerBot` interface and must have a parameterless default constructor.
 1. To have your bot fight in the emulator, you modify the code of the `gridwars.starter.EmulatorRunner` class to use your new bot class as one of the bots.
 1. That's it.
 Now you come up with some nice algorithms and keep improving your bot until it becomes the strongest on the fighting grid ;).